muratk3n/thirdwave/en/2020/07/kurds.md

 his ethnic origin during those days, did not speak the language, was from an affluent Kurdish family would see a poster one day carrying the words of the then President that read "whoever says I am a Kurd, spit on his face!".
-He would decide he learn Kurdish the next day, and also pursue politics shortly thereafter.
+He would decide to learn Kurdish the next day, and also pursue politics shortly thereafter.

 1977

 An armed leftist terrorist organization named PKK is formed.
-Tho their roots and methods were Marxist they were largely influenced by ethnic encroachement by their hegemon country in their region, Kurdistan.
+Tho their roots and methods were Marxist they were largely influenced by ethnic encroachement by the hegemon country in their region, Kurdistan.
 From [1, pg.
 421]; "It is also possible that the PKK's nationalism was all the more virulent because its founders sought to recreate an identity they felt they had lost.
 They were not alone: across the Middle East religious and ethnic groups that felt the loss of traditional identity through modernization or state attempts to homogenize society, sought to rediscover it through a revivalism that invoked an imaginary past.
 For the PKK the intensity of Kurdish national feeling was accentuated by the loss of spoken Kurdish among its founding members.

 In 1977 [.. they..] identified the enemies of the Kurdish people as the fascists (Greywolves and similar groups); agents of the state and